Cas Gasi – A bucolic hideaway in a family farmhouse where being eco-friendly doesn’t mean foregoing luxury.

 - Address: Camino Viejo de Sant Mateu s/n, Santa Gertrudis de Fruitera.

-- Area: Picturesque location in the central Ibizan countryside, a short drive to either chic Santa Gertrudis (4 miles, 10 minutes) and Sant Rafel de sa Creu (4 miles, 8 minutes), the location of two of the island’s superclubs (Amnesia and Privilege) as well as a clutch of good restaurants.
+- Area: Picturesque location in the central Ibizan countryside, a short drive to either chic Santa Gertrudis (4 miles) and Sant Rafel de sa Creu (4 miles), the location of two of the island’s superclubs (Amnesia and Privilege) as well as a clutch of good restaurants.
 Thanks to its central location, the hotel’s not more than a 20-minute drive to any of the 3 major towns – Ibiza Town (Eivissa), Sant Antoni de Portmany, and Santa Eulària des Rio.
 In fact, it won’t take you more than 40 minutes to drive pretty much anywhere on the island.

-- How to Get There: It’s a 45-minute walk (2 miles, 16 minutes by bicycle) to Santa Gertrudis, from where there are a few buses each day to Ibiza Town, but realistically, you’ll need a car.
+- How to Get There: It’s a 45-minute walk (2 miles) to Santa Gertrudis, from where there are a few buses each day to Ibiza Town, but realistically, you’ll need a car.
 It’s a 25-minute drive (12 miles) to the airport.

 - Handy to: Everywhere.